 Pre-mining is the creation of a certain amount of cryptocurrency

 In the crypto world, pre-mining is a similar practice to selling a stake in a company to employees before the enterprise goes public via an initial public offering (IPO.)
 In the case of a digital currency

-investors, developers and team members that helped give birth to the currency.
+investors, developers and team members that helped give birth to the project.

 , is an example of a cryptocurrency that saw a large number of coins being pre-mined ahead of its ICO.

 However, pre-mining remains a dark practice for many, as it generates distrust among users.
 Many developers would pre-mine and set aside a large number of coins before the ICO, without releasing this information to the public.
-Then, when the cryptocurrency is launched and prices are inflated due to lack of coins available, these developers would take their pre-mined coins back into the market, causing a steep decline in their price and damaging outsiders.
+Then, when the cryptocurrency is launched and prices are inflated due to the lack of coins available, these developers would take their pre-mined coins back into the market, causing a steep decline in their price and damaging outsiders.